Code-Institute-Submissions/acme-events/README.md

 The site employs a very simple colour scheme and the contrast for all content can be seen in the image below as scored by [coolors.co](https://coolors.co/).

 <img src="https://acme-events.s3.eu-west-1.amazonaws.com/media/readme/colour-contrast-results.jpg" alt="Contrast as measured by Coolors.co suggests good contrast throughout the colour scheme" width="75%" height="auto">

+The site can be navigated successfully by keyboard alone, and also using NVDA screenreader.
+Alt-text (omitted from some purely decorative images) is automatically generated based on other properties of the object to which the image belongs, ensuring relevant alt-text is always present.

 ## Deployment
 <details><summary>
 Click to Expand: Deployment Procedure